Unit VII. Presence

 is that thinking or any type of mental activity removes us from being wholly

 present in the Now moment.
-The research I have been doing around
+The research I have been doing around this

-takes when it manifests as something.
+it manifests as something.

 Exercise: The Power of Now